 You may be thinking, Hey, Harrison—salsa sounds neat!
 Why don’t you try WhatsApp, set up a team calendar, or make an old-school Google Group?
 I can’t do that.
 I only joined the team a couple months ago, and I don’t have enough pull to make them switch from Facebook and Messenger.

-The worst—and best—part is, my salseros have made my Facebook feed better.
+The worst—and best—part is that my salseros have made my Facebook feed better.
 Amid a sea of Fox News posts and personal essays from people I don’t know but somehow friended over the years, my feed is now occasionally fun.
 My team is full of great people who post goofy shit that I enjoy.
 Sometimes I scroll through my feed and forget that I hate Facebook.
 I forget my disdain for Mark Zuckerberg’s terrible, terrible advertising machine.

-And there are plenty more reasons why I can’t quit, despite Facebook’s last scandal, its new scandal, or whatever scandal will break tomorrow.
+And there are more reasons why I can’t quit, despite Facebook’s last scandal, its new scandal, or whatever scandal will break tomorrow.
 Facebook is how I chat with relatives whose phone numbers I’ve lost or never had.
-It’s where my mom runs her upcycling business.
+It’s where my mom runs her business.
 It’s where everyone is.
 Where everyone I might want to catch up with one day is only a DM away.
 Where, early on, I dumped photo after photo and post after post.
 I can’t delete Facebook, even though I want to.

 Why can’t you?